 Your database should have a table to save and load messages, which has columns corresponding to the properties of a message object.

-A basic table to store messages contains the following columns:
+A basic table to store messages should contain the following columns:

-getMessagesByTimestamp:params:completionHandler:method, you can fetch new messages in a channel.
-With the returned messages, serialize and insert each message into your database.
-However, we recommend storing the message ID, timestamp, and channel URL in separate columns using
+MessageListQuery, serialize and insert each message into your database.
+However, we recommend that you store the message ID, timestamp, and channel URL in separate columns by using

-- Before loading messages within a channel, sort rows in the chronological order by
+- Before loading messages in a channel, sort rows in the chronological order by

 message_ts.
 Then, deserialize each message and display them in your UI.